 • Using the most efficient implementations for modules

-• Implementing and providing the most effective principles for language design and natural language constructs
+• Encouraging and using effective programming practices and natural language constructs

-• No bytecode generation at compile time and runtime
+• Avoiding bytecode generation at compile time and runtime

 Annotation Handlers

-The main pillar on which the Kora framework is built is annotation handlers.
+The main pillar on which the Kora framework is built is annotation processors.

 An annotation is a construct associated with Java source code elements such as classes, methods, and variables.
 Annotations provide the program with information at compile time based on which the program can take further action.
 The Annotation Processor processes these annotations at compile time to provide functions such as code generation, error checking, etc.